Afloat-Inc/marketplaces-ui/README.md

-# Hashed template quasar vue 3 (hashed-template-quasar-vue3)
+# Quasar template in Vue 3 (hashed-template-quasar-vue3)

-This is a template developed by HASHED

 ## Install the dependencies
 ```bash